Dawes Point Battery

 The Dawes Point Battery remains is a heritage-listed former artillery fortification and now visitor attraction located adjacent to the southern pylon of the Sydney Harbour Bridge at Hickson Road in inner city Sydney, on the boundary between Dawes Point and The Rocks in the City of Sydney local government area of New South Wales, Australia.
 It was built and modified from 1791 to 1925 by Lieutenant William Dawes, Robert Ross, Francis Greenway, and George Barney.
 The property is owned by Property NSW, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 10 May 2002.

 History

 Dawes Point is a prominent landmark in Sydney Harbour, terminating the western arm of Sydney Cove.
-It has a rich documented history beginning with the one of the earliest recorded cultural exchanges between the Eora Aboriginals and the First Fleet.
+It has a rich documented history beginning with one of the earliest recorded cultural exchanges between the Eora Aboriginals and the First Fleet.
 Subsequently, it remained in government ownership both as a place of strategic administration, defence and transport and as a place contributing to the magnificent landscape of our harbour city.
 The Point forms part of Sydney's historic Rocks precinct.